 - Section 64 Committee - to which (in accordance with Paragraph 14 of Schedule 6 of the DP Law) the Board has delegated power to make public statements under section 64 of the DP Law.

-Although some funding is received from the States of Deliberation in accordance with the DP Law, it is important that the Authority is – and is seen to be – independent from the States.
-A separate Memorandum of Understanding sets out the relationship between the Authority and the Committee for Home Affairs.
+Although some funding is received from the States of Deliberation as a statutory levy in accordance with the DP Law, it is important that the Authority is – and is seen to be – independent from the States.
+A separate Memorandum of Understanding sets out the relationship between the Authority and the States acting through the Committee for Home Affairs.